Overview

 Assessment and feedback

 Modules are assessed by combinations of coursework and examinations.
-In the final year you are also required to write a dissertation.
+In the final year you can also opt to write a dissertation.

 The proportion of exam to coursework is approximately 75% to 25%, with some courses having a higher proportion of continuous assessment.
-Level 1 does not count towards your final degree mark.
-Level 2 is worth a third, and Level 3 is worth the rest.
-The final year dissertation is worth a third of Level 3 marks.
+Year 1 does not count towards your final degree mark.
+Year 2 is worth a third, and Year 3 is worth the rest.

 Read our guide on how to avoid plagiarism in your assessments at Brunel.